Translate

 “It’s fine.”

-Elijah leaned forward slightly.
+Elijah leaned forward slightly, resting his forearms on the table.
 “Can I ask you something?”

 Ava nodded.